Ecconia/Ecconia-LogicWorld-Mods/CustomChatManager/Readme.md

 Just drop the `CustomChatManager` folder into the servers `GameData` folder.

-You will also need the mods `HarmonyForServers` and `AssemblyLoader` and `ServerModdingTools` for this mod to function.\
+You will also need the mods `AssemblyLoader` and `HarmonyForLogicWorld` and `EccsLogicWorldAPI` for this mod to function.\
 If you are running this mod on a server, you should also install `ServerOnlyMods`, to allow players to join without this mod.\
 You can find them in my mod collection (root folder).